 It takes BRAVING courage to lean into those situations – even when they lead us outside our comfort zone.
 We can practice integrity by doing what is right vs. what is fun, fast, or easy.

 Practice Your Values

 Integrity also means doing what’s right even when no one is looking.
 You stand up for your values in every situation.

 Practice living out your values and not just professing them.
-Your values need to be the core tenants to how decisions are made and mistakes handled.
+Your values need to be the core tenants of how decisions are made and mistakes are handled.